 Castor oil has a long history of traditional medical use dating back to ancient Egypt.
-Castor oil is derived from the castor bean (Ricinus communis).
-Although it was once taken orally as a laxative, it’s now known to be toxic and is used only externally over un-broken skin.
-It should only be used after consulting a health care professional.
+Castor oil derived from the castor bean (Ricinus communis).
+Although it was once taken orally as a laxative, it’s now known to be toxic and is used only externally over the unbroken skin.
+It should just be after consulting a healthcare professional.

 What is a Castor Oil Pack?

-A castor oil pack involves the use of cloth soaked in castor oil which is placed on the skin.
+A castor oil pack involves the use of cloth soaked in castor oil which then places on the skin.
 It’s used by some alternative practitioners to enhance circulation and to promote the healing of the tissues and organs underneath the skin.
 Alternative practitioners also use it to improve liver function, relieve pain, reduce inflammation and to improve digestion.